Preliminary analysis of growth data for efflux experiment¶

 In [15]:

-Obtaining growth rates¶
+Obtaining growth rate¶

 In [16]: